 allow users to upload images

 H ave you ever wanted to allow users to upload images to your blog?
-You're in the right place!

 Plus, it’s easy to do!

-Allowing users to upload images on your site means you don’t have to do it yourself.
+Allowing users to upload images on your WordPress site means you don’t have to do it yourself.
 So you’ll have extra time to work on other to-dos, like your blogging checklist.

 But why would a user want to submit their own images?